 After one year of employment, employees who have worked at least 1,250 hours in the previous 12 months may be eligible for up to four work-weeks of paid family leave after the birth or adoption of a child; for the care of a parent, spouse or child with a serious health condition; or for Military Exigency, as defined by FMLA regulations.
 Paid Family Leave cannot be used for leave due to personal illness, except after birth.
 These hours will be made available upon verification of eligibility and approval of completed FMLA paperwork.

 Sixteen hours of personal time to employees with an FTE of 80% and above and 8 hours of personal time to part-time.
 This is given on the date of employment and each January 1 thereafter.
 Use of personal hours must be approved by the supervisor and used by year-end, or be forfeited.

 Sick Leave accrues per pay period based on employment group.
 Once the maximum bank is reached, accrual stops until sick leave is used.
-Full-time or 80% employees accrue as noted below:
+Full-time, 80%, and part-time employees accrue as noted below: